 The officers of this team are now known as neighbourhood safety officers (NSO's).
 They will work closely with the police safer neighbourhood teams, internal teams and departments and other partner agencies to support the implementation of the community safety strategy.

-The new teams will be based in five areas as detailed below:
+The new teams will be based in three areas as detailed below:

 The NSO's are empowered to enforce legislation in line with local and statutory legislation to deal with anti-social behaviour and environmental offences.
 They can:

 - Request name and address for a fixed penalty notice (FPN) and offences that cause injury, alarm and distress to another person or damage or loss of another's property